by J. Clifford and A. Kozil** (9/17)

 - High blood levels of LDL and total cholesterol as well as low levels of HDL, are risk factors for heart disease.

-- Triglycerides are the primary form of dietary fat found in the body, and may contain a combination of three fatty acids: saturated fatty acids, polyunsaturated fatty acids (PUFA), or monounsaturated fatty acids (MUFA).
+- Triglycerides are the primary form of dietary fat found in the body, and may contain a combination of three fatty acids: saturated fatty acids (SFAs), polyunsaturated fatty acids (PUFAs), or monounsaturated fatty acids (MUFAs).

-- Essential fatty acids are not made by the body and must be obtained from the diet; these include omega-3 and omega-6 fatty acids.
+- Essential fatty acids cannot be not produced by the body and must be obtained from the diet; these include omega-3 and omega-6 fatty acids.

-- Trans fats are a form of hydrogenated fat that mimic the structure of saturated fatty acids.
+- Trans fats are derived from partially hydrogenated fats and mimic the function of saturated fatty acids in the body.
 They may increase risk for heart disease, and are most often found in processed foods and fast foods.

 - Dietary fat and cholesterol are closely related; types of dietary fat (saturated and trans fat) can lead to an increase in blood cholesterol levels.

-- Follow the 2010 USDA Guidelines to ensure proper intake of fat and cholesterol (Table 4).
+- Follow the 2010 USDA Guidelines to ensure proper intake of fat and cholesterol.

 Mahan, L. K., Escott-Stump, S., Raymond, J. L., & Krause, M. V. (2012).
 Krause’s food & the nutrition care process.
 St. Louis, Mo: Elsevier/Saunders.

-*L. Bellows, Colorado State University Extension food and nutrition specialist and assistant professor; and R. Moore, graduate student.
+*J. Clifford, Colorado State University Extension food and nutrition specialist , A. Kozil, graduate student.
+Original fact sheet revised by L. Bellows, Colorado State University Extension food and nutrition specialist and assistant professor; and R. Moore, graduate student.
 5/96.
-Revised 11/12.
+Revised 9/17.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 CSU Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.